yAudit/reports/md/10-2023-DopexV2-CLAMM.md

 #### Technical Details

-The token id counter is [initialized to 1](https://github.com/dopex-io/dopex-v2-clamm/blob/ceb91c7d403da4a3b3eea831c195305e6a5362f9/src/DopexV2OptionPools.sol#L132) but before each miting counter is [incremented](https://github.com/dopex-io/dopex-v2-clamm/blob/ceb91c7d403da4a3b3eea831c195305e6a5362f9/src/DopexV2OptionPools.sol#L169).
+The token id counter is [initialized to 1](https://github.com/dopex-io/dopex-v2-clamm/blob/ceb91c7d403da4a3b3eea831c195305e6a5362f9/src/DopexV2OptionPools.sol#L132), but before each minting counter is [incremented](https://github.com/dopex-io/dopex-v2-clamm/blob/ceb91c7d403da4a3b3eea831c195305e6a5362f9/src/DopexV2OptionPools.sol#L169).
 This means that the first token id will be 2.

 #### Impact